applied-systems-biology/jipipe-website/content/documentation-java-api/create-extension.md

         return "BSD-2";
     }

+    // Optional logo for future use
-    @Override
+    // @Override
-    public URL getLogo() {
+    // public URL getLogo() {
-        // This code loads the default JIPipe logo from JIPipe resources
+    //    // This code loads the default JIPipe logo from JIPipe resources
-        // You can replace it with your own logo if you want
+    //    // You can replace it with your own logo if you want
-        // Just do not use JIPipe's ResourceUtils for this, as its always pointing to JIPipe resource directories return ResourceUtils.getPluginResource("logo-400.png");
+    //    // Just do not use JIPipe's ResourceUtils for this, as its always pointing to JIPipe resource directories
+    //    return ResourceUtils.getPluginResource("logo-400.png");
+    // }

+    // You can add one more multiple logos on the JIPipe splash screen
+    // They must be 32x32 in size
+    // Please do not add too many of them to not fill up all the space
+    // @Override
+    // public List<ImageIcon> getSplashIcons() {
+    //     return Collections.singletonList(new ImageIcon(getClass().getResource("org/hkijena/jipipe/extensions/myextension/icon-32.png")));
-    }
+    // }

     @Override
     public String getCitation() {